GPU-accelerated molecular dynamics simulations for studying protein dynamics and stability Learn more

 Simulation settings

 Simulation duration controls how long the production simulation runs.
-Longer simulations sample more conformational space but cost more credits and time.
+Longer simulations sample more conformational space and take more time.

 1 ns (quick test)— Verify the system is stable and check for obvious problems10 ns (equilibration)— Standard equilibration check; sufficient to detect major issues50 ns (standard)— Production-quality sampling for small conformational changes100 ns (production)— Extended sampling for larger motions or binding events